IronHawkdel/oss-audit-24bce10680/README.md

 ## Scripts Included
 ### 1. Script 1 — System Identity Report
-Displays basic system information like kernel version, user name, uptime, and date.
+This script displays basic system information such as kernel version, current user, system uptime, and date.
+It works like a simple welcome screen for the Linux system.
+It uses commands like `uname`, `whoami`, and `uptime`, along with variables and command substitution.
+This script helped me understand how system information can be accessed and displayed using shell scripting.

 ### 2. Script 2 — FOSS Package Inspector
-Checks whether Git is installed and shows its version and details.
+This script checks whether Git is installed on the system and displays details like version and description.
+It uses commands like `dpkg -l` and `grep` to fetch package information.
+It also includes conditional statements (`if-else`) and a `case` block to print a short description of the software.
+This script helped me understand how to work with packages in Linux.

 ### 3. Script 3 — Disk and Permission Auditor
-Analyzes important directories and displays their size, permissions, and ownership.
+This script loops through important directories such as `/etc`, `/var/log`, and `/home` and displays their size, permissions, and ownership.
+It uses a `for` loop along with commands like `du`, `ls -ld`, `awk`, and `cut`.
+Through this script, I learned how to analyze directories and extract useful information from command outputs.

 ### 4. Script 4 — Log File Analyzer
-Reads a log file and counts how many times a specific keyword (like "error") appears.
+This script reads a log file and counts how many times a specific keyword (like "error") appears.
+It processes the file line by line using a `while read` loop and uses `grep` for matching.
+It also prints a summary along with the last few matching lines.
+This script helped me understand file handling, loops, and working with command-line arguments.

 ### 5. Script 5 — Open Source Manifesto Generator
-Takes user input and generates a small personalized open-source manifesto in a text file.
+This script takes user input through the terminal and generates a small personalized open-source manifesto.
+The output is saved into a text file.
+It uses the `read` command, variables, string handling, and file redirection (`>`).
+This script gave me a basic idea of how interactive scripts work and how output can be stored in files.

 ## Steps To Open and run Scripts
 Make sure you are using a Linux environment (Ubuntu/WSL).